-♀ South side of highway at the intersection of Highways 54 and 16, before Turin Road Drive Highway 16 through Turin and it won't be long before you come across a (mostly) nude Barbie beach.
-The dolls are arranged in ever-changing displays that match current events such as the Final Four, Olympics, and even a royal wedding.
+South side of highway at the intersection of Highways 54 and 16, before Turin Road ever-changing displays that match current events such as the Final Four, Olympics, and even a royal wedding.
 It is the brainchild of long-time Turin locals who created their first sandy scene in celebration of the 2006 Winter Olympics, which just so happened to take place in Turin, Italy.